Ncmexp2717/OMXsigmaxy/README.md

 This code can compute the metallic system efficiently, so this is suitable for thermoelectric material design based on the high-throughput first-principles screening.

 Please cite the following article:
-- Hikaru Sawahata, Naoya Yamaguchi, Susumu Minami, and Fumiyuki Ishii, First-principles calculation of anomalous Hall and Nernst conductivity by local Berry phase, [arXiv:2204.05949](https://arxiv.org/abs/2204.05949) (2022).
+- Hikaru Sawahata, Naoya Yamaguchi, Susumu Minami, and Fumiyuki Ishii, First-principles calculation of anomalous Hall and Nernst conductivity by local Berry phase, [Phys.
+Rev. B. **107**, 024404 (2023).](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.107.024404)

 # Installation (how to make)